-Virginia House: Four House Races Shift Toward Democrats
+Virginia House: Four House Races Shift To Democrats

-On Tuesday night, Virginia voters approved a new congressional map that will help Democrats flip as many as four GOP-held seats this fall.
+Virginia voters approved a new congressional map on Tuesday that will help Democrats flip as many as four GOP-held seats this fall.
+The referendum passed, 51.5-48.6 percent, roughly half of the margin that Kamala Harris posted against President Donald Trump in the 2024 presidential election.

 Republican Reps.
 Rob Wittman, Jen Kiggans, John McGuire and Ben Cline saw their districts made significantly more favorable to Democrats or dismantled entirely.
-While several Republican challenges are still active in front of the Virginia state Supreme Court, it looks increasingly unlikely that the court will block implementation of the map, at least for this year.
+Republicans are still challenging the referendum in court, and a local judge enjoined the new map on Wednesday.
+But the ultimate authority on the matter, the state Supreme Court, has appeared hesitant to stop the new map from being used.

-As a result, Inside Elections is making four ratings shifts in the Old Dominion.
+As a result, Inside Elections is making five ratings shifts in the Old Dominion.

-Virginia’s 1st District (Rob Wittman, R) shifts from Lean Republican to Solid Democratic
+1st District (Rob Wittman, R) shifts from Lean Republican to Solid Democratic.

-Virginia’s 2nd District (Jen Kiggans, R) shifts from Toss-up to Tilt Democratic
+2nd District (Jen Kiggans, R) shifts from Toss-up to Tilt Democratic.

-Virginia’s 5th District (John McGuire, R) shifts from Solid Republican to Solid Democratic
+5th District (John McGuire, R) shifts from Solid Republican to Solid Democratic.

-Virginia’s 6th District (Ben Cline, R) shifts from Solid Republican to Lean Democratic
+6th District (Ben Cline, R) shifts from Solid Republican to Lean Democratic.

 VA1 Wittman, R — Solid Democratic (from Lean Republican)